All Episodes

 Number three, make the so-called rich pay higher tax rates.

-Which is how they're selling this, just like they're selling the mortgage business by making sure that the house next to you is not foreclosed on so your property value doesn't go on or go down.
+Number four, nationalize health care to make it more efficient, which is how they're selling this, just like they're selling the mortgage business by making sure that the house next to you is not foreclosed on so your property value doesn't go on or go down and invest more in infrastructure.

 You want to take a bet?

-The Democrats are already getting mad at Obama for talking about social security reform.
+The Democrats are already getting mad at Obama for talking about Social Security reform.

 He's dropped that.

-There would be nothing about reforming entitlements.
+There'll be nothing about reforming entitlements.

 Not out of this meeting.

-That you're you're coming up with the wrong things.
+No, You're coming up with wrong things.

 You're talking about things that would work.